General Regulations

 • in WMUs 624, 728, 730 and 936.

-16. be within 50 yards of a vehicle when discharging a weapon at an antelope.
+16. Be within 50 yards of a vehicle when discharging a weapon at an antelope.

 GAME BIRD